 PortCon Maine 2013 was the eleventh year for the convention, and its theme was "Delightful Decadence."
 In addition to voice actors Chris Cason and Cherami Leigh, guests included Eric Anderson, owner of the special effects company The Shoggoth Assembly, vaudeville performers The Boston Sprockettes, comedy troupe Dorks in Dungeons, and anime anthropologist Charles Dunbar, as well several bands and costuming groups such as the Maine Ghostbusters.
 Excellent panel programming ran the gamut from Lolita culture to sci-fi movies, gaming, anime, U.S. comics and cartoons and costuming.
 For adults, nostalgia panels discussing 70s and 80s pop culture were popular, as were the risque panels Cards Against Humanity and Rule 34.
 Other events included a cosplay parade, boffing tournament, Anime Unscripted, Extreme Geek, and a garage sale for con attendees trying to make some extra cash.
 On Sunday, the local news channel stopped by to cover the convention, and interviewed many of the staffers on why they return.
 They all related to PortCon's feel of community and family, which is a culture it continues to cultivate year after year.

-Sketch and I drove in late Thursday night, our car stuffed with things for the con’s Garage Sale.
-Friday morning I wore Umi from Magic Knights Rayearth, and myself and the AnimeCons.TV podcast crew filmed a segment about cosplay wranglers which spoofed the Bud Light "Here's To You" commercials from the 90s.
+Sketch arrived with our car stuffed full of costumes and things for the con’s Garage Sale.
+I wore Umi from Magic Knights Rayearth, and myself and the AnimeCons.TV crew filmed a segment about cosplay wranglers which spoofed the Bud Light "Here's To You" commercials.
 You can check it out HERE.
 We then hosted the “Cosplay is Not Consent" panel, which was packed.
-We hoped to educate con-goers on the anti-harassment movement as some were worried they would come off as harassers by asking for a photo or complimenting a costume.
-The difference ought to be obvious, but clearly it wasn't and etiquette needed to be addressed.
-We had some great questions from the audience, and explained how everyone has different boundaries, and that asking permission up front is the best way to avoid a misunderstanding later.
+Some audience members expressed worry about asking for a photo or complimenting a costume, so we discussed proper etiquette for doing so and explained how everyone has different boundaries, and that asking permission up front is the best way to avoid a misunderstanding.
 We stressed that if someone expresses discomfort, do not take personal offense; instead, immediately halt the activity and offer an honest apology.
-A mother and daughter got upset because they felt we were “teaching creepy people how to pretend not to be creepy.”
-However, we feel intent is important and that educating people on how to set a good example and publicly admonishing those who act inappropriately will help change attitudes.
-Unfortunately, this individual and her daughter felt anything short of criminal prosecution was unacceptable, and hijacked the forum while others argued with them.
-It was a fair discussion to have, but we had to steer the panel back on track.
+A mother and daughter got upset because they felt we were “teaching creepy people how to fly under the radar.”
+However, we feel intent is important and that educating people on how to act appropriately and how to publicly admonish those who act inappropriately will help change attitudes on what constitutes acceptable behavior towards cosplayers.
+Unfortunately, this individual and her daughter felt anything short of criminal prosecution for even minor misunderstandings regardless of intent was unacceptable, and hijacked the forum while others argued with them.